aonsi55/aonsi55/README.md

 - 👯 I’m looking to collaborate on Physics Papers, and Machine Learning Projects
 - 💬 Ask me about I am Proffesional-Latex user, and experienced Physics educator
 - 📫 How to reach me: you can email via aonsi@alexu.edu.eg
-- ⚡ Fun fact: Images of objects that we pereceive in our eyes are inverted, but our minds fix that for us, although we didnot ask for it to do so ...
-I wonder how many other things that our minds misses up thinking that it is doing us a favour?!
+- ⚡ Fun fact: The world we perceive is not as it is, but as our minds reconstruct it.
+The inverted image on the retina is effortlessly corrected, yet this reveals a deeper mystery—how many other distortions, illusions, and assumptions has our mind silently 'fixed' for us?
+What if our greatest deception is not in what we fail to see, but in what we believe we see clearly?
+Wisdom begins when we question the very lens through which we perceive truth.
 <!--
 **aonsi55/aonsi55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.